-Actions: While the City's Standards and PMC adopt the SWMMEW by reference, the City will begin work towards developing an ordinance(s) to further address enforcement of erosion and sediment controls, and other post construction stormwater pollution controls at new development and redevelopment projects.
-In addition, the ordinance(s) will enforce requirements set forth in S5.B.5.b(i) through S5.B.5.b(v) of the Permit.
-The City intends to work towards completing this action by December 31, 2022.
+Actions: The City's Standards and PMC adopt the SWMMEW by reference, the ordinance(s) enforce requirements set forth in S5.B.5.b(i) through S5.B.5.b(v) of the Permit.

 The City also plans to publicize training opportunities available for construction site operators and design professionals on how to comply with the requirements and BMPs in the SWMMEW, Via the City's Stormwater website.